ervinmplayon/nena-manipu-latina/README.md

     * Filtering invalid traffic (IVT) and bots
 ### Interfaces and Composition
 - [x] Define `Bidder` as an interface (`type Bidder interface { Bid(req AdRequest) AdResponse }`)
-- [ ] Compose auction strategies and decorators
 - [ ] Use interfaces for creative renderers, response transformers and loggers.
 - [ ] Use composition for response builders or decorators
 ### Logging